chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 After the human poker boom, computers also started getting in on the poker action.
 Researchers began to study solving Texas Hold’em games in 2003, and since 2006, there has been an Annual Computer Poker Competition (ACPC) at the AAAI Conference on Artificial Intelligence in which poker agents compete against each other in a variety of poker formats.
 In early 2017, for the first time, a NLHE poker agent defeated and is considered superior to top poker players in the world in 1v1 games.

+Online poker is legal and regulated in many countries in the world.
+In 2006, the Unlawful Internet Gambling Enforcement Act (UIGEA) was passed, which was widely interpreted to make operating a poker site in the USA illegal and led to publicly traded sites leaving the US, while a few private operators like PokerStars, Full Tilt Poker, and Ultimate Bet/Absolute Poker remained, although they had a harder time processing payments for US players.
+On April 15, 2011, aka Black Friday, the FBI shut down the remaining sites, and online poker was effectively over for the US.
+Some individual states now have regulated online poker and there are some offshore sites that offer unregulated games, but the quantity and quality of games has dropped dramatically since the early days.

 ### Basic Rules
 Poker is a card game that, in its standard forms, uses a deck of 52 cards composed of four suits (Clubs :clubs:, Diamonds :diamonds:, Hearts :heart:, and Spades ::spades::) and 13 ranks (Two through Ten, Jack, Queen, King, and Ace).
 A dealer button rotates around the table indicating who is the “dealer”.
 This is decided at random for the first hand and rotates clockwise after that.
 All actions begin to the left of the hand’s current dealer player.

-We will focus on two player games and ignore any fees (also known as rake) such that the games will be zero-sum (all money won by one player is lost by the other).
+We will mainly focus on two player games and ignore any fees (also known as rake) such that the games will be zero-sum (all money won by one player is lost by the other).
 The two players play a match of independent games, also called hands, while alternating who is the dealer.

 Each game goes through a series of betting rounds that result in either one player folding and the other winning the pot by default or both players going to “showdown”, in which the best hand wins the pot.
 The pot accumulates all bets throughout the hand.
 The goal is to win as many chips from the other player as possible.

 Betting options available throughout each round are: fold, check, call, bet, and raise.
 Bets and raises generally represent strong hands.
 A bluff is a bet or raise with a weak hand and a semi-bluff is a bet or raise made with a currently non-strong hand that has good potential to improve.

 **Fold:** Not putting in any chips and "quitting" the hand by throwing the cards away and declining to match the opponent's bet or raise.
 Done only after an opponent bet or raise. <br>
-**Check:** A pass, only possible if acting first or if all previous players have also checked<br>
+**Check:** A pass, only possible if acting first or if all previous players to act have also checked<br>
 **Call:** Matching the exact amount of a previous bet or raise<br>
 **Bet:** Wagering money (putting chips into the pot) when either first to act or the opponent has checked, which the opponent then has to call or raise to stay in the pot<br>
 **Raise:** Only possible after a bet, adding more money to the pot, which must be at least the amount of the previous bet or raise (effectively calling and betting together)

 ### Kuhn (1-card) Poker
 Kuhn Poker is the most basic useful poker game that is used in computer poker research.
-It was solved analytically by hand by Kuhn in 1950 [6].
+It was solved analytically by hand by [Kuhn in 1950](https://en.wikipedia.org/wiki/Kuhn_poker).
 Each player is dealt one card privately and begins with two chips.
 In the standard form, the deck consists of only three cards – an Ace, a King, and a Queen, but can be modified to contain any number such that the cards are simply labeled 1 through n, with a deck of size n.
 Our first experiment will use a deck size of 100 to compare different CFR algorithm implementations.

 Players each ante 1 chip (although most standard poker games use blinds, this basic game does not) and rotate acting first, and the highest card is the best hand.
 With only 1 chip remaining for each player, the betting is quite simple.
 The first to act has the option to bet or check.
 If he bets, the opponent can either call or fold.
 If the opponent folds, the bettor wins one chip.
 If the opponent calls, the player with the higher card (best hand) wins two chips.

 If the first to act player checks, then the second player can either check or bet.
 If he checks, the player with the best hand wins one chip.
 If he bets, then the first player can either fold and player two will win one chip, or he can call, and the player with the best hand will win two chips.

-### What happened to online poker?

 #### All Kuhn Poker Sequences

 ### Leduc Poker